Electron runaway in ASDEX Upgrade experiments of varying core temperature: Impact of pre-disruption temperature on runaway

 \subsection{Impact on the runaway seed}

-Increasing the pre-injection on-axis electron temperature $T_{\rm e}(t_{\rm inj},0)$ in simulations of AUG \#33108 from 4~keV up to 20~keV, the hot-tail current generated is observed to grow exponentially from a minimum value of 0.6~kA up to 33.7~kA (see figure~\ref{fig_5:runaway_current_response}(b)).
-For the smallest choices of $T_{\rm e}(t_{\rm inj},0)$, runaway occurs predominantly around $\rho \sim 0.6$, shifting towards $\rho \sim 0.1$ with increasing $T_{\rm e}(t_{\rm inj},0)$.
+Increasing the pre-injection on-axis electron temperature $T_{\rm e}(t_{\rm inj},0)$ in simulations of AUG \#33108 from 4~keV up to 20~keV, the hot-tail current generated is observed to grow exponentially from a minimum value of 0.6~kA up to 33.7~kA (see figure~\ref{fig_6}(b)).
+For the smallest choices of $T_{\rm e}(t_{\rm inj},0)$, runaway occurs predominantly around $\rho \sim 0.7$, shifting towards $\rho \sim 0.1$ with increasing $T_{\rm e}(t_{\rm inj},0)$ (see figure~\ref{fig_7}(a)).
 Here, the minimum hot-tail current is observed for $T_{\rm e}(t_{\rm inj},0) = 6~{\rm keV}$.
-Significant hot-tail runaway eventually occurs for pre-injection on-axis temperatures beyond 10~keV (such that the hot-tail current constitutes more than 1\% of the post-disruption runaway current).
-In this part of the parameter space, the hot-tail current obtained is well approximated by a function based on the simplified estimate of the hot-tail population (see equation~\eqref{eq_4.2:hottail_density_estimate})
+Significant hot-tail runaway eventually occurs for pre-injection on-axis temperatures beyond 10~keV (such that the hot-tail current constitutes more than 1\% of the post-disruption runaway current), generating in all cases considered a seed current density noticeably smaller than the local pre-disruption Ohmic current density $j_\Upomega$ (see figure~\ref{fig_7}).
+In the region of parameter space with $T_{\rm e}(t_{\rm inj},0) > 10~$keV, the hot-tail current obtained is well approximated by a function based on the simplified estimate of the hot-tail population (see equation~\eqref{eq_4.2})

 using the on-axis temperature $T_{\rm e,0}(\rho=0)$ at the onset of the thermal quench as dependent variable.
 This estimate suggests an effective spatial average of the post-quench electron density $n_{\rm e,fin}$ and decay time scale $t_{\rm dec}$ of $\left\langle n_{\rm e,fin} t_{\rm dec} \right \rangle = (1.66 \pm 0.04)\times 10^{19}~{\rm m}^{-3}~{\rm ms}$.
-Consequently, the hot-tail runaway current grows with increasing pre-injection temperature as anticipated following above argument.
-Yet, the free electron density due to impurity ionisation does not increase at a similar rate (see figure~\ref{fig_5:runaway_current_response}(a) for the on-axis values of thermal quench parameters), due to the increasing ionisation potential of higher impurity ion charge states.
+Consequently, the hot-tail runaway current grows with increasing pre-injection temperature as anticipated following the above argument.
+Yet, the free electron density due to impurity ionisation does not increase at a similar rate (see figure~\ref{fig_6}(a) for the on-axis values of thermal quench parameters), due to the increasing ionisation potential of higher impurity ion charge states.
 At the same time, the decay time scale decreases slightly for larger temperatures, thus partially compensating the increase of the electron density.
 As a result, hot-tail runaway strongly increases in hotter plasmas.
+It should be noted that the opposite effect was observed by \citet{Aleynikov17}, where, different to the study presented in this manuscript, scenarios of instantaneous impurity deposition were investigated under the assumption of a steady-state impurity charge state distribution.